 For new employees, include it as part of their induction or orientation program.

-For existing employees, if your record keeping leaves a bit to be desired, do an all employee blitz, and record when and how the statements were delivered to each person.
+For existing employees, if your record keeping leaves a bit to be desired, do an all-employee blitz, and record when and how the statements were delivered to each person.
 This works particularly well as part of your end of financial year payroll processes.

 Copies of the Fair Work Information Statement